yksht/postcss-simple-vars/README.md

 [postcss-simple-vars]: https://github.com/postcss/postcss-simple-vars
 [PostCSS]:             https://github.com/postcss/postcss

-This is a modified [postcss-simple-vars] plugin for [PostCSS].
-It has similar functionality.
-Just added preventing overrides.
+This is a fork of [postcss-simple-vars] plugin for [PostCSS].
+Only added preventing overrides.

 ## Example: